Email Settings

 email notifications for any users except anonymous:

-GitHub or Google or Twitter or any other kind of user gets the ability to get email notifications about new replies to their comments (and any of the replies down the tree):
+GitHub or Google or any other kind of user gets the ability to get email notifications about new replies to their comments (and any of the responses down the tree):

 Setup email server connection